What Is Staff Augmentation and How Does It Work

 Multidots staff augmentation decision tree

 So, you're ready to add some oomph to the team.
 Smart.
-WordPress staff augmentation is more than a "rent-a-dev" gimmick, it’s a structured, strategic way to plug expert talent into your workflow without missing a beat.
-Here's how it works:
+Staff augmentation is more than a "rent-a-dev" gimmick, it’s a structured, strategic way to plug expert talent into your workflow without missing a beat.
+At its core, the process follows four key steps: identify your needs, source the right talent, integrate them into your team, and scale as the project evolves.
+Here's how each phase works in practice:

 1. Get Clear on What You Actually Need